The twisted tensor product of dg categories and a contractible 2-operad: One-side associativity and skew monoidal categories

 \subsection{\sc Skew monoidal categories}

 As we have mentioned, the associativity dg functors $\alpha_{C,D,E}$ are not, in general, isomorphisms.
-Therefore, the best possible structure one can get out of them is not the structure of a monoidal category (where the associativity maps are isomorphisms).
-What we'll arrive to is a structure of a {\it skew monoidal category}, see [LS], [BS].
-There is a {\it coherence} theorem for skew monoidal categories, which is, however, a more complicated statetement.

-In this Subsection, we recall the definition of a skew monoidal category [LS], and show that the category of small dg categories over $\k$, with the twisted tensor product $\sotimes$, the associativity dg functors $\alpha_{C,D,E}$, and the unit object $\underline{\k}$ (the dg category with a single object whose space of endomorphisms is $\k$), gives rise to a structure of a skew monoidal category. \begin{defn} {\rm Let $\mathscr{C}$ be a category with an object $I$ called the {\it skew unit}, and with a functor $\sotimes\colon \mathscr{C}\times\mathscr{C}\to\mathscr{C}$ (called {\it skew tensor product}), and natural families of {\it lax constraints} having the directions
+Therefore, the most plausible structure one can get out of them is not the structure of a monoidal category (where the associativity maps are isomorphisms).
+What we'll arrive to is a structure of a {\it skew monoidal category}, see [LS], [BS], [S].
+We provide here a short overview of this theory.
+There is a {\it coherence} theorem for skew monoidal categories, which is, however, a more complicated statement.
+In our example from Section \ref{sectionassoc}, the closed monoidal category is {\it perfect}, see Definition \ref{defskewperf} below.
+For the perfect closed monoidal categories, the coherence theorem becomes as simple as its classical counterpart, the MacLane coherence for monoidal categories (see Proposition \ref{propskew}).
+It is essentially used in the proof of the associativity of the operadic composition for the 2-operad $\mathscr{O}$, see Section \ref{sectionopcomp}. \comment In this Subsection, we recall the definition of a skew monoidal category [LS], and show that the category of small dg categories over $\k$, with the twisted tensor product $\sotimes$, the associativity dg functors $\alpha_{C,D,E}$, and the unit object $\underline{\k}$ (the dg category with a single object whose space of endomorphisms is $\k$), gives rise to a structure of a skew monoidal category. \endcomment \begin{defn} {\rm Let $\mathscr{C}$ be a category with an object $I$ called the {\it skew unit}, and with a functor $\otimes\colon \mathscr{C}\times\mathscr{C}\to\mathscr{C}$ (called {\it skew tensor product}), and natural families of {\it lax constraints} having the directions

 subject to the following conditions:

 } \end{defn} Note that $\alpha_{X,Y,Z},\lambda_X,\rho_X$ are not assumed to be isomorphisms.